Imperiumjervi/Config/README.md

 To open the telescope just do <Crtl> + t

-So, this config has good plugins, which are:
+So, this config has good plugins, some of them are:
 1. LazyVim (powered by itself)
 2. autocompletion
 3. Copilot